 "All Together" to promote social inclusion and volunteering

-Prishtina, Taukhbahce Park, Kosovo: On 15 June, an event under the motto “All Together” took place to promote the importance of social inclusion through respect, acceptance and tolerance.
+In Prishtina, and under motto "All Together", an event took place to promote the importance of social inclusion through respect, acceptance and tolerance.
 It was organized by two UN Volunteers in partnership with the local NGO HandiKOS, an organization which supports people living with disabilities.
 45 children, some with disabilities participated in this event to learn more about volunteering, social inclusion and ecology.